How To Change Your Name After Marriage [2023 Guide + Checklist]

 We’ve already booked our flights for our honeymoon.
 Should I update my passport before we go?

 It depends on which name you used to book the flights.
 The name on your passport must identically match your boarding pass.
-If you booked your trip using your maiden name, then you should delay changing your name on your passport until your return from your trip.
+If you booked your trip using your maiden name, then you should delay changing the name on your passport until your return from your trip.
+You won’t run into any travel issues as long as the name on your passport matches the name on your boarding passes/airline tickets.
+Your passport will remain valid until its expiration date even if you update your name with the Social Security Administration and DMV.

 What’s the difference between a marriage license and a marriage certificate?